┌───────────────────────────┐ │ ┏━╸┏━┓┏┓╻┏━┓┏━┓╻ ┏━╸ │ │ ┃ ┃ ┃┃┗┫┗━┓┃ ┃┃ ┣╸ │ │ ┗━╸┗━┛╹ ╹┗━┛┗━┛┗━╸┗━╸ │ └───────────────────────────┘

 for all the trouble.

-The console package has implemented some support,
+The console package has implemented support however,

 PY_CONSOLE_USE_TERMINFO=1 to try it out.